torrinicholas/user-orders-app/README.md

-Simile app to manage daily user orders
+Simple app to manage daily user orders

 ### Project Overview
 The project uses Docker Symfony 7 and MySQL for the backend, while Angular 18 and Bootstrap 5 are used for the frontend.